-What’s less clear, however, is how these funds work, where they are, and how an LLC or company can become a qualified fund.
+Before you make the decision to put your investment capital in one of these ventures however, it is important to understand how these funds work, where they are, and how an LLC or a corporation can become a qualified fund.

 What is an Opportunity Zone Fund?